filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

   # type: int
   #UpdateProveMaxTasks = 0

-  # BoostAdapters is a list of tuples of miner address and port/ip to listen for market (e.g. boost) requests.
-  # This interface is compatible with the lotus-miner RPC, implementing a subset needed for storage market operations.
-  # Strings should be in the format "actor:ip:port".
-IP cannot be 0.0.0.0.
-We recommend using a private IP.
-  # Example: "f0123:127.0.0.1:32100".
-Multiple addresses can be specified.
-  #
-  # When a market node like boost gives Curio's market RPC a deal to placing into a sector, Curio will first store the
-  # deal data in a temporary location "Piece Park" before assigning it to a sector.
-This requires that at least one
-  # node in the cluster has the EnableParkPiece option enabled and has sufficient scratch space to store the deal data.
-  # This is different from lotus-miner which stored the deal data into an "unsealed" sector as soon as the deal was
-  # received.
-Deal data in PiecePark is accessed when the sector TreeD and TreeR are computed, but isn't needed for
-  # the initial SDR layers computation.
-Pieces in PiecePark are removed after all sectors referencing the piece are
-  # sealed.
-  #
-  # To get API info for boost configuration run 'curio market rpc-info'
-  #
-  # NOTE: All deal data will flow through this service, so it should be placed on a machine running boost or on
-  # a machine which handles ParkPiece tasks.
-  #
-  # type: []string
-  #BoostAdapters = []

   # EnableWebGui enables the web GUI on this curio instance.
 The UI has minimal local overhead, but it should
   # only need to be run on a single machine in the cluster.
   #